Freedom of religion in Bangladesh: Education

 Religious studies are compulsory and part of the curriculum in all government schools.
 Students attend classes in which their own religious beliefs are taught.
 Schools with few students from minority religious groups are generally allowed to make arrangements with local churches or temples to hold religious studies classes outside of school hours.

 The government operates training academies for imams, and monitors the content of religious education in Islamic religious schools, or madrassahs, and announced its intention to make changes to the curriculum, including modernising and mainstreaming the content of religious education.

 There are tens of thousands of madrassahs, some of which are funded by the Government.
 However, there were two types of madrassahs in the country: Qaumi and Alia.
 Qaumi madrassahs operated outside of the government's purview.
 Therefore, Alia madrassahs received support and curriculum oversight from the government whereas Qaumi madrassahs did not.

 However, in most cases, the teachers in the religious and moral education classes in Bangladeshi schools specifically place more emphasis on subject Islam than universal religious education, and the non-Muslim students hardly or even don't receive formal education from their institutions and thus have to study on their own.
 Semi-governmental educational institutions often appoint mawlanas to conduct religious classes who are reluctant to teach non-Muslim students their own textbooks.
 In the country's national curriculum, as part of the subject Bengali, Prophet Muhammad's Farewell Sermon is taught to all students regardless of religion and caste in 5th grade; the continuity of study on Muhammad's life-related topics can be seen in the later classes as well and is obligatory for students from all creeds.
 Islamic History and Heritage is also included in humanities at college level.

 Persecution

 Persecution of Hindus

+Hindus have been persecuted by Islamists in Bangladesh and have been subjected to acts of mob violence, arson, murder, and disappearance.
+The Minority Rights Group International reported that Hindus disproportionally suffer from land grabbing.
+It also said as a result of the Vested Property Act, millions of Hindus migrated or were displaced from their homes, emigrating to India, causing a decline of the community's population to 9% in 2018 from 22% in the 1940s.
+Political events such as elections have been accompanied by communal violence.
+The Dalit population within the Hindu community has also been marginalized and discriminated against by higher-castes.
 List of massacres targeted at Hindus and Buddhists minorities, mainly by radical Islamists and Razakar: